microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 Azure AD authentication is a little different.
 From the documentation, "*Azure Active Directory authentication requires that database users are created as contained.
 A contained database user maps to an identity in the Azure AD directory associated with the database and has no login in the master database.
 The Azure AD identity can either be for an individual user or a group*."

-Additionally, the Azure portal can only be used to create administrators, and Azure RBAC roles don't propogate to Azure SQL Database logical servers, Azure SQL Databases, or Azure SQL Managed Instances.
+Additionally, the Azure portal can only be used to create administrators, and Azure RBAC roles don't propagate to Azure SQL Database logical servers, Azure SQL Databases, or Azure SQL Managed Instances.
 Additional server/database permissions must be granted using T-SQL.

 How you complete this next step will depend on how you are consuming this workshop.
 If you were given an environment, find a neighbor to work with.
 If you are doing this self-paced, or in a group that is multi-organization, you will just review this step, observing the screenshots.